withaknotanh/withaknotanh/README.md

 - 👋 Hi, I’m Rebecka Moreno
 - 👀 I’m interested in computational astro/physics
 - 🌱 I’m currently learning Object-Oriented Programming using Java and Data Analytics Using Python
+- 🏫 Currently pursuing a Masters in Computer Science
 - 📫 You can reach me on LinkedIn @RebeckaMoreno

 <!---
 withaknotanh/withaknotanh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.